shuklashubhansh/nodeapp/Readme.txt

 - Execute the command <npm install> into the root folder.

-- Go to server folder through cmd and execute the command <node test.js> to run the local NodeJS server for demonstrating Filesystem.
+- Open testdb.js and configure Mysql connection's configurations like host, user, port and password.

 - Go to server folder through cmd and execute the command <node testdb.js> to run the local NodeJS server for demonstrating Mysql DBMS.

--Go to the config.js and set isDBProfile as true incase of using MYSQL DBMS otherwise set it as false.
+- Go to the config.js and set isDBProfile as true.

 - Make sure CORS is configured on your browser and if not then download the extension for it and run.